Amin-Gharibi/Giahland/README.md

 - [Contact](#contact)

 ## Overview
 This Project is a website that hosts different sellers from across the country and they can put the flowers they want to sell in the website.
-This Project is gonna have 3 panel, one for users, one for sellers and the last one for admins.
-This project's porpuse is to demonstrate my knowledge in front-end development.
+This Project is gonna have 3 panels, one for users, one for sellers and the last one for admins.
+This project's purpose is to demonstrate my knowledge in front-end development.

 ## Preview
 ### Home Page